-For an $m = 1$ perturbation in the halo potential model, the line$-$of$-$sight velocity field is presented by equations (\ref{eqvlos})$-$(\ref{eqc1}).
-Our analysis is based on a reduced$-\chi^{2}$ as the goodness$-$of$-$fit statistic.
-We have fitted the theoretical rotational velocity extracted from the theoretical line$-$of$-$sight velocity field which is a function of three free parameters, $\epsilon_{lop}$, $v_{e} $ and $\phi_{1}$ to the observed data points via a $\chi-$squared minimization method (Least Squares Fitting) for both of approaching and receding sides by programming in Python.
+For an $m = 1$ perturbation in the halo potential model, the LOS velocity field is presented by Eqs. (\ref{eqvlos})$-$(\ref{eqc1}).
+Our analysis is based on a reduced$-\chi^{2}$ as the goodness-of-fit statistic.
+We fit the theoretical rotational velocity extracted from the theoretical LOS velocity field, which is a function of three free parameters: $\epsilon_{lop}$, $v_{e} $, and $\phi_{1}$ to the observed data points via an $\chi-$squared minimization method (least squares fitting) for both of the approaching and receding sides by programming in Python.

-The best$-$fit value of each parameter, $\epsilon_{lop}$, $v_{e} $ and $\phi_{1}$ in this model for best-fit to the observed rotation curve are obtained by minimizing this function:
+The best-fit value of each parameter, $\epsilon_{lop}$, $v_{e}$, and $\phi_{1}$ in this model for the best fit to the observed rotation curve are obtained by minimizing this function:

-The sum runs over the observational data points, with $N$, the total number of data points from the observed rotation curve and $M = 3$, the number of free parameters.
-In equation (\ref{chy}), $ v_{c,obs} (R_{i})$ is the observed rotational velocity related with $i$-th data point at radius $R_{i}$, $\sigma_{i}$ is the observational error bar related with each data point and $v_{c,the}$ is the theoretical rotational velocity of approaching and receding sides extracted from the line$-$of$-$sight velocity for an $m = 1$ perturbation in the potential model. \\ Contrast to \cite{kep}, we are able to fit the WLM rotation curve simultaneously for both approaching and receding sides with a lopsided halo potential model.
-Our results for value of the best fitting parameters for both of receding and approaching sides are $\epsilon_{lop} = 0.11$, $\phi_{1} = 0 \degr $ and $v_{e} = 44 (km/s)$.
+The sum runs over the observational data points, with $N$, the total number of data points from the observed rotation curve and $M = 3$, which is the number of free parameters.
+In Eq. (\ref{chy}), $ v_{c,obs} (R_{i})$ is the observed rotational velocity related with $i$-th data point at radius $R_{i}$, $\sigma_{i}$ is the observational error bar related with each data point, and $v_{c,the}$ is the theoretical rotational velocity of approaching and receding sides extracted from the LOS velocity for an $m = 1$ perturbation in the potential model. \\ In contrast to \cite{kep}, we are able to fit the \object{WLM} rotation curve simultaneously for both approaching and receding sides with a lopsided halo potential model.
+Our results for value of the best-fit parameters for both of receding and approaching sides are $\epsilon_{lop} = 0.11$, $\phi_{1} = 0 \degr$, and $v_{e} = 44 (km/s)$.